-Around 12:55 pm on a Thursday, I mill about the entrance to Lincoln Hall while waiting to meet two exchange students from Denmark.
+Around 12:55 pm on a Thursday, I mill around the entrance to Lincoln Hall while waiting to meet two exchange students from Denmark.
 Everything looks calm.
 From this point of view, I can see some members of KDIS staff strolling along the soccer field.
 Being the lunch hour, perhaps a few others and students alike are still sitting in the cafeteria trying to finish up their lunch.
 My train of thought is suddenly interrupted by footsteps.
 Well, one of the students is here.
 Tall, blonde and friendly-looking, she calmly introduces herself as Sophie.
 We exchange pleasantries.
 Some seconds later, the other student, Ask, joins in with a flurry of apologies for failing to make it on time.
 Surprisingly, he is just a minute late.

 Sophie Lund and Ask Nissen are master’s students at Aarhus University in Denmark, majoring in political science.
 It is almost 3 months since they came to Korea for their exchange program.
-Judging by their jovial vibe, it seems their stay is fairing fine.
+Judging by their jovial vibe, it seems their stay is good.
 They are bubbly and full of life.
 When I try to find out the secret, Ask is quick to point to the warmth and friendship they have found here: “The students, the staff and Koreans, in general, have embraced us.
 There is little to complain about.”
 In addition to that, Korea’s response to the current coronavirus crisis has put them at ease.
 KDI School has also put measures in place that they deem satisfactory.
 They are now buried in school life and carrying on with online classes like they would under normal circumstances.
 Both have enrolled for 5 courses each: State Fragility and Development Policy, Comparative Politics-Global Perspectives on Political Institutions and Behavior, just to name but a few.

 KDI School has a wide range of partnerships with graduate schools and institutions around the world where interested students can apply and go study abroad for different exchange programs.
 Aarhus University, Denmark is one of them.
 It is through this partnership that Sophie and Ask found their way here.
 At the moment, one KDIS student is also enrolled at Aarhus University.
 In the same measure, Aarhus University has partnerships with myriad universities other than KDI School.
 Therefore, Sophie and Ask could have opted to join another university or go to another country, for that matter, while contemplating their spring exchange program options.
 However, given their strong interest in Korean culture and what they imagined KDIS would be (and now is)- a melting pot of cultures, they were left with no other choice.
 “This school has a lot of international students.
 To be around students from different countries, different cultural backgrounds, seemed fun.
 I felt I was going to learn a lot,” Sophie chimes in with refined alacrity.